petk/php-build-system/docs/configuration.md

-Instead of manually passing variables on the command line `cmake -DFOO=BAR ...`, users can simply store these configuration options in JSON file and have a shareable build settings for continuous integration, development, bug reporting etc.
+Instead of manually passing variables on the command line `cmake -DFOO=BAR ...`, users can simply store these configuration options in JSON file and have a shareable build settings for continuous integration, development, bug reporting, etc.

 The [CMakePresets.json](/cmake/CMakePresets.json) example file includes some